kshetline/tubular_time_tzdb/README.md

 • `callback`: This is an optional callback, used to provide information on the progress of parsing, compiling, and processing timezone data.

-• `filtered`: When `true` various obsolete timezones are omitted, such as `America/Knox_IN`, or the various `Etc` timezones.
+• `filtered`: When `true`, various obsolete timezones are omitted, such as `America/Knox_IN`, and the various `Etc` timezones.

 `fixRollbacks`: It can be challenging enough when handling Daylight Saving Time (DST) that wall clock time can go backward during the course of a day.
-There are a few shifts in UTC offset for some timezones, however, where even the calendar date goes backward, such as a case where its the 19th of the month, then the 18th, and then the 19th again, as happens with the unmodified America/Juneau timezone during October 1867.
+There are a few shifts in UTC offsets for some timezones, however, where even the calendar date goes backward, such as a case where the date/time is the 19th of the month, then it’s the 18th, and then it’s the 19th again, as happens with the unmodified America/Juneau timezone during October 1867.

 The `fixRollbacks` option adjusts such transitions so that they delayed just enough to avoid backtracking of local calendar dates.

 • `minYear` and `maxYear`: This is the range of years covered by the generated data, and it defaults to 1850-2050.
-Reducing the range can reduce generated data size, particularly when the lower limit is raised closer to current times, as many differently-named timezones share common descriptions.
+Reducing the range can reduce generated data size, particularly when the lower limit is raised closer to current times, as many differently-named timezones share common descriptions when earlier historical transitions are omitted.

-When the generated data is used by `@tubular/time`, a reduced range does not necessarily eliminate utility outside of that range, in simply makes early times dependent on JavaScript `Intl` support (when available), and future times reliant on rules-based descriptions of Daylight Saving Time transitions.
+When the generated data is used by `@tubular/time`, a reduced range does not necessarily eliminate this utility of the output outside of that range.
+It simply makes early times dependent on JavaScript `Intl` support (when available), and future times reliant on rules-based descriptions of Daylight Saving Time transitions.

 For a few timezones rules-based descriptions are not possible for covering future times, as these timezones are reliant on rules which that cannot be expressed in the `tz database` short of explicitly providing specific DST transition dates and times for each future year.
 This is the case, for example, when transitions are based on Islamic calendar dates.
 In such cases DST transitions are reliable only up to `maxYear`.